Painful intelligence: What AI can tell us about human suffering: Reducing expectation of rewards

 \subsection{Facing unsatisfactoriness}

-In Buddhist philosophy, the two characteristics of impermanence and no-self (roughly, uncertainty and uncontrollability) imply a third characteristic: unsatisfactoriness, which has many meanings and interpretations.
+In Buddhist philosophy, the two characteristics of impermanence and no-self (roughly, uncertainty and uncontrollability) are complemented by a third characteristic: unsatisfactoriness, which has many meanings and interpretations.
 On the one hand, it expresses the idea that whatever we try to achieve, we often fail due to uncontrollability and uncertainty.
-In this sense, it simply recapitulates the aforementioned properties.
-On the other hand, unsatisfactoriness can be seen as an extremely general characteristic, which is, in Buddhist philosophy, assumed to penetrate all phenomena and existence.
+In this sense, it simply recapitulates those two aforementioned properties.
+On the other hand, unsatisfactoriness can be seen as an extremely general characteristic which penetrates all phenomena and all existence.
 In fact, in the original Indian texts, the single word \textit{dukkha} is used to express such unsatisfactoriness as well as suffering, i.e.\ this very thing we are trying to reduce.
 One could express the relation between these two meanings by saying that all phenomena are unsatisfactory in the sense that they can produce suffering, one way or another.\footnote{On the translation of \textit{dukkha}, see \citet[p.~244]{analayo}.}

-In Buddhist philosophy, it is recommended to acknowledge the unsatisfactoriness of all phenomena.
-This can be justified using our \eqsuff: if the agent is strongly convinced about the unsafisfactoriness of all phenomena, its expectation of reward will be very low, and thus reward loss will be small and rarely even occurs.
-Thus, here we are talking about a very general, if a bit vague, strategy for lowering the expectations of rewards.
-Even in cases where it is not quite obvious to see how uncertainty or uncontrollability apply---perhaps you can get chocolate quite easily and there is little uncertainty about that---it is still possible to think that the phenomena concerned are unsatisfactory, for example, because there are various negative side effects hidden in them (more on this below).